WHY IS USE OF THE WALLYREFERENCE IMPORTANT?

 The WallyReference is also used with the WallyAzimuth in the same manner: to establish “perfectly level” on captured bearing tonearms which then allows for an easy method to measure what the ideal azimuth tilt for your cartridge is.
 Further, the WallyReference will allow you to compensate for changes to your SRA as a result of any azimuth adjustments made.

 HOW DOES THE WALLYREFERENCE ALLOW FOR QUICK AND EASY SWAPPING OF CARTRIDGES BETWEEN TONEARMS?

 Once you have determined YOUR cartridge’s SRA via optical method and azimuth via electronic method the WallyReference and its measurement gauges provide a REFERENCE from which you can quickly and easily set the SRA and azimuth on any other tonearm for your cartridge and get identical results without having to measure, analyze and listen again.

 NOTE: As there is a significant mechanical tolerance between cartridges allowed by many manufacturers, you cannot assume the ideal settings on one cartridge will mean another cartridge of the same type will need the same SRA and azimuth settings, but the WallyReference will at least allow consistency in settings for the same cartridge across multiple tonearms.

 WHAT IF MY TONEARM DOES NOT HAVE AN AZIMUTH ADJUSTMENT?

 Sorry for you!
 Azimuth is one of two setup parameters that arguably has the largest impact on your playback optimization (along with SRA).
-However, in the near future WallyTools will be offering a solution to allow azimuth adjustment on tonearms that do not have an azimuth mechanism.
+However, we have the solution.
+Check out the WallyFulcrum.